 Appointments & Referrals

-If you are having a Mental Health Emergency, during normal business hours, contact the Counseling Center at 716-673-3424 or visit the Center and notify front desk personnel know that you require immediate services.
+If you are having a Mental Health Emergency, during normal business hours, contact the Counseling Center at 716-673-3424 and notify personnel that you require immediate services.

 After-hours, students can contact the Chautauqua County Crisis Hotline (1-800-724-0461) for mental health emergencies that require a response by mental health professionals.

 Students living on campus may notify their Resident Advisor (RA) or Resident Director (RD) of the crisis, who may then decide to engage emergency services.

 In the event of an emergency that requires assistance from the police, students should call University Police at 716-673-3333.